bishalzy/bagchalBackend/README.md

-This is Backend for game bagchal.
+This is backend for baghchal game.